wareya/BBAE/design.md

 endfunc
 ```

-Functions consist of a series of basic blocks, each of which only have access to variables declared within themselves or their block arguments.
-Each block in a given function has the function's arguments as implicit arguments.
+Functions consist of a series of basic blocks, each of which only have access to temporary variables declared within themselves or their block arguments.

 ------